SMS Cap Trafalgar: Sinking

-It was at this base on 14 September that the Carmania, a British ocean liner built for the Cunard Line launched in 1905.
-Following the outbreak of World War I, Carmania was converted into an armed merchant cruiser with eight 4.7 in guns, and put under the command of Captain Noel Grant, found the Cap Trafalgar, having been sent to flush out German colliers and small warships using the inhospitable island as a base against British merchant shipping.
-Carmania spotted smoke early in the morning and some hours later was able to surprise the German ship with two colliers in the island's only harbour.
+It was at this base on 14 September that the Carmania, a British ocean liner built for the Cunard Line launched in 1905, found the Cap Trafalgar, having been sent to flush out German colliers and small warships using the inhospitable island as a base against British merchant shipping.
+Following the outbreak of World War I, Carmania had been converted into an armed merchant cruiser with eight 4.7 in guns, and put under the command of Captain Noel Grant, Carmania spotted smoke early in the morning and some hours later was able to surprise the German ship with two colliers in the island's only harbour.

-While disguised as the Carmania, Cap Trafalgars only battle was against the real Carmania.
+Disguised as the Carmania, Cap Trafalgars only battle turned out to be against the real Carmania.
 Some accounts incorrectly allege that the Carmania was itself disguised as the Cap Trafalgar.
 (Note: "In a twist of incredible irony, the crew of the Cap Trafalgar, in an attempt to disguise their ship, had altered her appearance so that she would closely resemble one of the 'Pretty Sisters.'
 (Though it would later be said that the Carmania had also altered her appearance so that she might be mistaken for the Cap Trafalgar, there is no truth to the claim.)")

-Both captains realized that to win, their respective vessels required room to manoeuvre and so, the captains had separately steamed several miles from the island to gain that space.
+Both captains realised that to win, their respective vessels required room to manoeuvre and so, the captains had separately steamed several miles from the island to gain that space.
 The Cap Trafalgar also sent out encoded messages in German, announcing the engagement, and the position as 35 degrees west, 26 degrees south, with a NNW heading.
 Then the ships turned towards each other and the Carmania began firing, but failed to score any hits, while the Cap Trafalgar landed the first shot.
 Carmania initially fared worse and in the ensuing two hours was hit 79 times, holed below the waterline and had the bridge destroyed by shellfire.
 However, as the range closed her own guns began to inflict damage, and fires raged on both ships, as sailors lined the rails firing machine guns at their opposite numbers as the ships came within a few hundred yards of each other.
 Neither ship had the fire control system or ammunition hoists of a warship, so ammunition had to be brought to the guns by hand while the guns fired directly, as they could.